wdk-docs/node-config-docs/Configuration-Files.md

 ```

 In the JavaScript modules you have the option to define a configuration value as function whose resolution
-will be defered until the final merged configuration structure is built.
+will be deferred until the final merged configuration structure is built.
 In the example above, a default subject
 is provided that references another configuration value-- the site title.
 Another configuration file may override
 the site title.
-Because the resolution of `email.subject` is defered, it would resolve to refer to the overriden site
+Because the resolution of `email.subject` is deferred, it would resolve to refer to the overridden site
 title.

 The use of [ECMAScript 5 getters](http://javascriptplayground.com/blog/2013/12/es5-getters-setters/) in JavaScript configurations is not supported.
 Using deferred configuration values is the recommended alternative.